The Moravian Historical Society museum and historic site preserves, interprets, and celebrates the rich culture of the Moravians.

 The Moravian Historical Society is recognized broadly for its significant collection and historically important 18th century site.
 Intellectually vibrant, we commit to sharing stories of the Moravians and their remarkable contributions to history that continue to shape our culture.

-The Moravians at Herrnhut established additional communities elsewhere in Germany, in Britain, in the Netherlands, in Scandinavia, in the Baltic states, in Switzerland.
-Moravians also spread the gospel globally to enslaved Africans in the Caribbean, the Inuit population in Greenland, and the American Indians in Georgia.
+With a goal to spread their religious beliefs, the Moravians at Herrnhut established a global missionary network.
+In addition to settlements elsewhere in Europe, the Moravians missionized enslaved Africans in the Caribbean, the Inuit population in Greenland, and the American Indians in Georgia.
 The Georgia settlement, begun in Savannah in 1735, was short-lived and was disbanded by 1740.
 The remaining Moravians moved north to Pennsylvania.

 The English evangelist George Whitefield first invited Moravians to the Lehigh Valley in 1740.
 Whitefield hoped to establish a school on his large property named Nazareth.
-Moravians began work on this building, but theological differences forced the Moravians to abandon this project.
+Moravians began work on the stone building but eventually parted ways with Whitefield over theological differences.
 In need of a place to settle, Moravians purchased 500 acres of land from the prominent Pennsylvanian William Allen.

 Count Zinzendorf visited the fledgling settlement in December 1741 and named the community “Bethlehem.”
 During Zinzendorf’s visit, the Moravians also purchased the Nazareth tract from Whitefield.